DavidMArr/Scientific-Tools/README.md

 Feel free to submit any corrections or suggestions.
 They are welcome and appreciated.

 The repository is divided in sections dedicated to specific areas with the following scripts:
+WARNING: The scripts were heavilly modified and will be changed here when I am able to do so.

  - Spectra:
    - Roughly estimate the band gap from a diffuse reflectance spectrum,